gplanchat/php-oop-api/doc/sorting.md

 # PHP 7+ Object-oriented API - Sorting collection data structures

+## Abstract

-This document decribes a way to make uniform collections/array sorting in an OO-style.
+This document describes a way to make uniform collections/array sorting in an OO-style.
 It also suggests some new iterator `BidirectionalSeekableIterator` to handle more easily and effectively sortings.

 A quicksort (actually very uneffective here) could be implemented this way :